 Opportunities and Options

-The Penn State Altoona Criminal Justice degree program allows you to pursue either a bachelor of arts degree, which emphasizes a proficiency in a foreign language, or a bachelor of science degree, which allows you to select four related courses that reflect your specific area of interest.
+The Penn State Altoona Criminal Justice degree program allows you to pursue an associate degree, a bachelor of arts degree, which emphasizes a proficiency in a foreign language, or a bachelor of science degree, which allows you to select four related courses that reflect your specific area of interest.
 A hallmark of our Criminal Justice program is the opportunity for students to participate in a criminal justice internship.
 This opportunity provides students with valuable experience at the federal, state, and local levels, by working with a broad range of agencies involved with the criminal justice system.
 In addition, students gain the experience of seeing how the concepts they have learned in their studies apply to real-world situations with their internship host agency.

 You may also choose to become involved outside the classroom with the Criminal Justice Organization (CJO) and Alpha Phi Sigma (APS), the criminal justice honor society.
 Both CJO and APS offer plenty of opportunities for field trips and service to the local and college community, as well as informative sessions such as self-defense courses and speakers discussing graduate education seminars.